unibo-fc-isi-ds/lab-snippets/snippets/lab4/README.md

 poetry run python -m snippets -l 4 -e 4 localhost:8080 validate_token -u abianchi
 ```

-The client CLI will send a `Your token is valid` message to confirm that it has succeeded, otherwise it will either capture an exception or send a `Your token has expired` message if the token's expiration date is overdue.
+The client CLI will send a `Your token is valid` message to confirm that it has succeeded, otherwise it will either capture an exception or send a `Your token is not valid.
+Generate a new one!` message if the token's not correct (due to having expired, not having the proper signature...)

 ### Unit Tests
 Two new testing files have been created in order to check and test different scenarios and features.